 Flutter performs extremely well across different platforms because it applies each platform’s native code without the need for an intermediary layer to interpret it.
 It enjoys strong support from Google and has a vibrant community.
 The Flutter team and community also provide easy-to-follow documentation with straightforward step-by-step breakdowns, and written and video tutorials.

 What Will You Learn from This Guide?

-Finally, you’ll also learn how to bundle and export your application and get it ready to be hosted online.
+Finally, you’ll learn how to bundle and export your Flutter web app and get it ready to be hosted online.

 For those already familiar with Flutter or who have completed production work with Flutter mobile, this tutorial will explain how you can get started with Flutter web and show you how you can get your application online.
 This tutorial is broken into several subsections to make it easier to follow, so feel free to skip to the relevant parts.

 Getting Started: Setting Up Your Environment

 Setting up Flutter is very simple; you can follow the installation procedure on the Flutter documentation page.
 After selecting your operating system, you’ll be directed to the relevant instructions.
 Fedora 35 Linux was used for this guide, so the following instructions demonstrate how to get set up on Linux:

 - Download the SDK files using Git.